-As your CAO course choice is a big decision, we want make sure that you have all of the facts about choosing to study business, computing or psychology at National College of Ireland.
+As your CAO course choice is a big decision, we want make sure that you have all of the facts about choosing to study business, computing, early childhood education or psychology at National College of Ireland.

 Karen also hosted a Q&A session on our Instagram Stories where she provided information about studying at NCI amidst the uncertainty students are currently experiencing.
 Take a look back at the stories and answers to the top questions we were asked below.